 Regardless of the type of maps you are creating or interpreting, all will share some common features.
 There are six features that ensure every map is drawn in a clear, concise and accurate way.
-To help you remember these features, you can use a mnemonic (memory aid) that consists of the first letter of each of the features: border, orientation, legend, title, scale and source.
-Together, these six letters make up the word BOLTSS.
+To help you remember these features, remember you can use a mnemonic (memory aid) that consists of the first letter of each of the features.
+Together, these six letters make up the word BOLTSS: